endlessm/clubhouse/README.md

 The quests use strings that are edited in a spreadsheet and used as a CSV file.
-For quickly fetching the latest spreadsheet and save it directly into CSV, we have the `get-strings-file.sh` script.
+For quickly fetching the latest spreadsheet and save it directly into CSV, we have the `get-strings-file` script.

 ### Quests/Strings Alternative Location